joeHandsOnRepo/Azure-Powershell-Codes/README.md

-# Azure-Powershell-Codes
+# Hands_On Demo
-Azure Powershell Script
+This Repo will be used to store Powershell Scripts for Azure Deployment